MystenLabs/sui/sdk/wallet-adapter/wallet-standard/README.md

         version: "1.0.0",
         on: this.#on,
       },
-      "sui:signTransaction": {
+      "sui:signTransactionBlock": {
         version: "1.0.0",
-        signTransaction: this.#signTransaction,
+        signTransactionBlock: this.#signTransactionBlock,
       },
-      "sui:signAndExecuteTransaction": {
+      "sui:signAndExecuteTransactionBlock": {
         version: "1.1.0",
-        signAndExecuteTransaction: this.#signAndExecuteTransaction,
+        signAndExecuteTransactionBlock: this.#signAndExecuteTransaction,
       },
     };
   },

   #on: StandardEventsOnMethod = () => {
-    // Your wallet's events on implementation.
+    // Your wallet's on implementation.
   };

   #connect: StandardConnectMethod = () => {
-    // Your wallet's connect implementation
+    // Your wallet's implementation
   };

-  #signTransaction: SuiTransactionMethod = () => {
+  #signTransactionBlock: SuiSignTransactionBlockMethod = () => {
-    // Your wallet's signTransaction implementation
+    // Your wallet's implementation
   };

-  #signAndExecuteTransaction: SuiSignAndExecuteTransactionMethod = () => {
+  #signAndExecuteTransactionBlock: SuiSignAndExecuteTransactionBlockMethod = () => {
-    // Your wallet's signAndExecuteTransaction implementation };
+    // Your wallet's implementation
+  };
 }
 ```